-The public relations staff is available to assist faculty and staff members in achieving news coverage for appropriate events, conferences, achievements, or grants through a variety of tactics such as press releases, media alerts, or informal pitches.
-Faculty and staff are encouraged to submit achievements, events, and announcements to the College Relations Office.
+The communications staff is available to assist faculty and staff members in achieving news coverage for appropriate events, conferences, achievements, or grants through a variety of tactics such as press releases, media alerts, or informal pitches.
+Faculty and staff are encouraged to submit achievements, events, and announcements to the Marketing and Communications Office.

-All interview requests for Buffalo State’s administration, faculty, and staff must be coordinated through a member of the public relations team.
+All interview requests for Buffalo State’s administration, faculty, and staff must be coordinated through a member of the communications team.

-In most cases, reporters will contact a public relations staff member to identify a source and coordinate an interview.
-In advance of an interview, a member of the public relations team will contact the requested faculty or staff member to discuss talking points and anticipated questions.
-If a reporter or journalist contacts you directly, please consult with a public relations staff member before agreeing to an interview.
-Simply explain to an inquiring reporter that you would be happy to speak with him or her, but request that the reporter contact a PR staff member to coordinate the interview.
+In most cases, reporters will contact a communications staff member to identify a source and coordinate an interview.
+In advance of an interview, a member of the communications team will contact the requested faculty or staff member to discuss talking points and anticipated questions.
+If a reporter or journalist contacts you directly, please consult with a communications staff member before agreeing to an interview.
+Simply explain to an inquiring reporter that you would be happy to speak with him or her, but request that the reporter contact a communications staff member to coordinate the interview.

 Formal half-day media-training sessions are scheduled annually to prepare select faculty and staff members who regularly interact with the news media.
-Please contact a PR staff member if you would like to be included in a future session.
+Please contact a communications staff member if you would like to be included in a future session.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.